Augustin007/anremithrl-s-guide-to-earendor/World/Characters & More/Beings/Mortals/Goliath/Thalai Elanthino.md

 ---
-Lineage: Goliath
+classication:
+race:
-Birth Year: 5395 AS
+birth: 5395 AS
-Death Year: 5421 AS
+death: 22nd Nightal, 5420 AS
+PC: true
+aliases:
+  - thalai
 ---
 Thalai was born in 5395 in Solenthir.
 When he was sixteen, he enlisted in the Solenthiri army during the desperate struggles against Auril’s encroaching forces.